-In this section, we shall check that any almost geodesic in $T(X)$ converges in the Gardiner-Masur compactification.
-Though this follows from a fundamental property of the metric boundary (cf. \cite{Rieffel}) and Liu and Su's work \cite{LiuSu}, we now try to give a simple proof from the Teichm\"uller theory and it seems to be intriguing in itself.
-Notice that the author observed in \cite{Mi3} that any Teichm\"uller ray $R_{G,x}(t)$ admits the limit for all $[G]\in \mathcal{PMF}$ by the different idea.
+In this section, we shall check that any almost geodesic ray in $T(X)$ converges in the Gardiner-Masur compactification.
+Although this follows from a fundamental property of the metric boundary discussed in the previous section and Liu and Su's work \cite{LiuSu}, we give a simple proof from Teichm\"uller theory which is of independent interest.
+We remark that in \cite{Mi3} using a different idea the author observed that any Teichm\"uller ray $R_{G,x}(t)$ admits a limit for all $[G]$ in $\mathcal{PMF}$.